Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Hugging Face Model Review

 \section{Hugging Face Model Review}

-Traditional approaches to understanding a scientific context is to perform a literature review.
-We are particularly interested in deployable models and thus opt for a \textit{model review}, where instead of reviewing papers, we review publicly available models.
-Through this model review, we aim to reveal what NLP models are publicly available that can be adapted to assist content moderators in making moderation decisions.
-We conduct the model review via Hugging Face (HF)\footnote{\url{https://huggingface.co/models}}, which is an open-source platform that provides pre-trained models for various NLP tasks, to understand the progress of existing research on covering various moderation rules.
-In this work, we focus on Reddit rules.
-To conduct the model review, we gather rules from three subreddits and manually annotate each rule to assess whether there exists an HF model suitable for detecting such rule violations.
+One traditional approach to understanding a scientific context is to perform a literature review.
+Because we are particularly interested in deployable models, we opt for a \textit{model review}, where instead of reviewing papers, we review publicly available models that can be adapted to assist content moderators in making moderation decisions, with the focus on Reddit rules.
+We conduct the model review via Hugging Face (HF)\footnote{\url{https://huggingface.co/models}}, an open-source platform that provides pre-trained models for various NLP tasks, to understand the progress of model development from existing research in covering various moderation rules.
+To conduct the model review, we gather rules from three subreddits and manually investigate for each rule whether there exists an HF model suitable for detecting such rule violations.